things-to-do

 Estepona is a long, easy-to-walk stretch made up of many beaches, all connected by a beautiful promenade lined with Chiringuitos and offering a variety of things to see and do.

-• Arrive early: Before 10:30 AM for the best spots, especially in July–August.
+- Arrive before 10:30 AM for the best spots, especially in July and August.

-• Cash is king: Some beach bars don't take cards
+- Some beach bars don't take cards, so bring cash.

-And if you're trying to escape the heat, don't forget about the many water parks on the Costa del Sol, too!
+If you're trying to escape the heat, check out the water parks on the Costa del Sol too.

 Hola!
 I'm the researcher, walker, and co-founder behind Spain on Foot.
 I help travellers experience Spain authentically, through in-depth guides, locals-only knowledge, and cultural stories you won't find in guidebooks.
 You can reach me at heidi@spainonfoot.com